Zichene/Render3DV2/README.md

 # Render3DV2
 Very basic 3D Rendering Engine.
 Made for fun using Java.
-Currently supports the import of .obj files (only if all the faces are triangles).
+Currently supports the import of some .obj files.
 Camera is movable but not completely controllable yet.

 ## Optimize lag and add higher dimensional shapes
 The goal of this branch is to optimize the lag when rendering.
 Currently lag has been reduced (on avg. takes about 50-60 ms to render high polygon objects).